Renowned instructors, small class size, and intensive hands-on study - it adds up to the best possible continuing dental education.

 MasterTrack is a series of continuing education courses in every discipline of general dentistry.
 The requirements for Mastership in the Academy of General Dentistry include participation (versus lecture) hours in each of the following disciplines: Periodontics, Occlusion, Cosmetics, Endodontics, Oral Surgery, Pediatric Dentistry, Orthodontics, Oral Pathology, Fixed Prosthodontics, Operative Dentistry, Removable Prosthodontics, and Implants.
 The Georgia MasterTrack curriculum provides all necessary participation hours required to obtain Mastership in the Academy of General Dentistry.

 The advantages of Georgia MasterTrack over other series are:

-The Georgia course meets once per quarter for five (5) years, beginning in May 2014.
-The course will be held the first full weekends of May, August, November, and February.
-Class is in session Friday and Saturday from 8am until 6pm and Sunday from 8am until 2pm.
+The Georgia course meets one weekend per quarter for five (5) years.
+Typical class sessions are Friday and Saturday from 8am until 6pm and Sunday from 8am until 2pm.

 All courses will be held in the Perimeter/Dunwoody area in Atlanta, Georgia.

 Class size is limited in order to keep the ratio of student to teacher low for the participation courses.
 The small class size allows students to get to know each other and develop lifelong friendships with dentists from around the southeast.

 Total cost for the five-year course is $19,500, which is divided into five payments paid annually of $5,750, $5,350, $3,700, $2,700, and $2,000.
 MasterTrack provides 648 hours of continuing education with 576 of those hours in participation courses.
 That's $30 PER CE HOUR – what a bargain!!

 A $500 deposit that will be applied to your first year's tuition is required to reserve your place in the class.